TAFE to University

 Which TAFE NSW courses are eligible for credit transfer?

-Information about eligible TAFE NSW courses and agreed credit transfer arrangements is provided below.
+You can search through our database to find out about eligible TAFE NSW courses and agreed credit transfer arrangements.

 Credit transfer arrangements apply for all TAFE NSW Institutes and campuses which offer the listed qualifications.